InseeFrLab/R-Insee-Data/README.md

 Using embedded SDMX queries, get the data of more than 140 000 INSEE series.

+Have a look at the detailed SDMX web service page with the following [link](https://www.insee.fr/en/information/2868055).

 ## Installation & Loading

 ``` r